Common mistakes made on OSCE stations

 If you appear indifferent to their concerns, the patients are expected to react accordingly – you will get less information from them.
 They are not required to give everyone their whole story.
 You are expected to elicit their story.
 And as in clinical practice, patients will be reluctant to confide their underlying fears or embarrassing information if they feel you are indifferent, judgmental or hostile to them.

-Not explaining what you are doing in physical examination stations
+Not verbalizing what you would do and what you would be looking for in physical examination stations

 Missing the urgency of a patient problem